leodennis/Android_GLES2.0_GUI/README.txt

 See the readme in the TextureFontAtlas folder for more instructions.

 Android_Example_Project:
-Check out my sample project, it includes a button, a singele und multiline text label and a scrollbar.
+Check out my sample project, it includes a button, a single und multiline text label and a scrollbar.
 See the readme in the Android_Example_Project folder for more instructions.

 These are the elements available in the current version: